olegbespalov/tservice/README.md

 The easiest way to use the TService is to run it with the docker-compose:
 `$ docker-compose up`

+A full example located in the repository [olegbespalov/tservice-example](https://github.com/olegbespalov/tservice-example).

 It also mounts the `configs` and `assets` folders where you can configure and put your responses.

 # Configuration